Uncovering Bias in Personal Informatics: Generalizability

 \section{Generalizability}

-This section aims to (i) demonstrate the straightforward applicability of our methodology and our open-source code \cite{yfantidou2023sourcecode} to other datasets and (ii) reveal initial insights about the generality of our findings and future steps.
+This section aims to (i) demonstrate the straightforward applicability of our methodology to other datasets and (ii) reveal initial insights about the generality of our findings and future steps.

-While our analysis was conducted on the MyHeart Counts dataset, most of our findings can be generalized to other scenarios in PI and mHealth.
-To showcase this, we apply part of our experiments on two distinct datasets: \begin{itemize}[leftmargin=*,nosep] \item \textbf{LifeSnaps:} LifeSnaps is a newly-released, multi-modal, time- and space-distributed dataset containing 71M rows of anthropological data, collected unobtrusively for the total course of more than four months by 71 participants.
+While our analysis was conducted on the MyHeart Counts dataset, some of our findings can be potentially generalized to other scenarios in PI and mHealth.
+To showcase this, we apply part of our experiments on two distinct datasets: \begin{itemize}[leftmargin=*,nosep] \item \textbf{LifeSnaps} is a newly-released, medium-scale, multi-modal dataset containing 71M rows of anthropological data, collected unobtrusively for the total course of more than four months by 71 participants.
 Based on data availability, we consider three protected attributes in Lifesnaps, namely gender, age, and BMI.
-Also, given the lack of official benchmark tasks, namely tasks built specifically on this dataset that are selected to be representative of relevant machine learning workloads and to evaluate competing models, we consider the ``next-day physical activity prediction'' task for model training, same with the MyHeart Counts dataset. \item \textbf{MIMIC-III:} MIMIC-III is an established, large-scale clinical dataset consisting of information concerning more than 38K patients admitted to intensive care units (ICU) at a large tertiary care hospital.
+Also, given the lack of official benchmark tasks, we consider the ``next-day physical activity prediction'' task for model training, same with the MyHeart Counts dataset. \item \textbf{MIMIC-III} is an established, large-scale clinical dataset consisting of information concerning more than 38K patients admitted to intensive care units (ICU) at a large tertiary care hospital in the US.
 Based on data availability, in MIMIC-III, we consider six protected attributes, namely gender, ethnicity, language, insurance, religion, and age.
 Contrary to LifeSnaps or MyHeart Counts, there exists a public benchmark suite that includes four different clinical prediction tasks for MIMIC-III \cite{harutyunyan2019multitask}.
 For this analysis, we utilize the ``in-hospital mortality'' task as a binary classification equivalent to the ``next-day physical activity prediction'' task. \end{itemize}

 In exploring biases, we identified both commonalities and differences across PI datasets.
 Regarding the data generation stream, \textit{representation biases seem to be the norm in PI datasets}, naturally leading to \textit{learning and aggregation biases} in the model building and implementation stream and highlighting the need for increased awareness among researchers and practitioners in the field.
 Having said that, the identified biases are distinct in each dataset, emerging mostly from their recruitment methodology and the availability of protected attributes.